konradsopala/devrel-notebook/Devrel-Management/README.md

 Apart from all that do not forget about constant growth, crafting and executing a vision and above all empowering your team!

+### BusinessModels

+Based on Hoopy.io State of Devrel Report organizations that practice DevRel fall into two business models:

+* **Developer First**: the primary business model of the company is B2D (Business to Developer).
+For example, Stripe and Twilio.
+* **Developer Plus**: a company's primary business model is B2B or B2C, but a developer play, extends or supports the primary business model.
+For example: Slack, Spotify, Apple.

 ### KPIs

 This applies to pretty much everyone, not only managers.
 If you don't measure your efforts and performance you don't know if you make progress.
 Without a quantifiable sense of where you are vs. where you were, you can’t know (in any meaningful way) whether you’ve succeeded or not.